cosmos/cosmos-sdk/collections/docs/06-composite-keys.md

 `collections.Pair` contains the two keys we have joined, it also exposes two methods: `K1` to fetch the 1st part of the key and `K2` to fetch the second part.

-The what we do, as always, we use the `collections.Map.Set` method to map the composite key to our value (`math.Int`in this case)
+As always, we use the `collections.Map.Set` method to map the composite key to our value (`math.Int`in this case)

 ### GetBalance